mofo7777/H264Dxva2Decoder/README.md

 ## limitations

 ### GPU
-* DXVA2_ModeH264_E only, try use other when 4K
+* only test DXVA2_ModeH264_E
 * minimal GPU -> Feature Set C (VP4) see https://en.wikipedia.org/wiki/Nvidia_PureVideo
 * the GPU decoding is OK with NVIDIA GeForce 700 series
-* With Intel HD Graphics 4000, there are artifacts.
-Need to investigate
+* With Intel HD Graphics 4000, seems to be OK

 ### FILE
 * CMFByteStream : has SeekHigh but not used when decoding, only parsing (SeekFile == SeekHigh ... need to remove one), see GetNextSample